liveacid-software/support-ticket-module/README.md

 ## ToDos:

+- Add configs for SMTP
+- Send email on submit
+- Add integration to GitHub issue API
-- pass user type params for permissions on the api endpoints
+- pass user type params for permissions on the api endpoints (can accomplish this with ENV VARS too)
--
+- Add custom mongodb collection nam params (ENV Vars too)